 Thanks to the lenses iFn capabilities there is the option to alter shooting settings through the lens, and this is something of a blessing as without it the lack of buttons would be more of an issue.

 That being said, the majority of the camera’s functionality can be access through the ample an impressive touchscreen, so the absence of buttons isn’t as keenly felt.

-Galaxy Camera – was that its battery life left a little to be desired.
+One of the major issues with the performance of Samsung’s previous Android-powered compact – the Galaxy Camera – was that its battery life left a little to be desired.
 A camera packing so much technology was always going to have questions asked of its battery, and that on the Galaxy Camera wasn’t really up to the job.

 Samsung has addressed this issue by equipping the Galaxy NX with a much larger 4,360mAh rechargeable Li-ion that it states is capable of some 420 shots on a single charge.
 In use the Galaxy NX lived up to these claims, supporting a day’s shooting and surfing of the web using Wi-fi and 3G / 4G data connectivity, as well as uploading images, sending emails and so forth.